DigitalPainting/Plugin_Weather_WeatherMaker/Assets/Digital Painting/Plugins/Weather_WeatherMaker/README.md

   1. Open your Digital Painting project
   2. Purchase and import the Weather Maker Asset
   3. Import the Weather Maker Plugin
-  4. Drag the `Data\WeatherMakerWeatherSystem` object into the Implementation field of the `WeatherManager` on the `DigitalPaintingManager` game object
+  4. Drag the `Data/WeatherMakerWeatherSystem` object into the Implementation field of the `WeatherManager` on the `DigitalPaintingManager` game object
+  5. Drag the `WeatherMakerCommon/Weather Maker Main Camera` into the `Camera Prefab` slot of the `Digital Painting Manager`